Kylie Brown

-Kylie Brown (previously Connelly) is a fictional character on the New Zealand soap opera Shortland Street portrayed by Kerry-Lee Dewing.
+Kylie Brown (also Connelly) is a fictional character on the New Zealand soap opera Shortland Street portrayed by Kerry-Lee Dewing.
 She made her first screen appearance on the episode broadcast on 24 September 2012.
 The character was introduced alongside Emma Franklin (Amy Usherwood) as friends to existing character Lana Jacobs (Brooke Williams).
 The character's storylines have focused on euthanasia, having a mastectomy, being infertile due to miscarriages from ectopic pregnancy and her relationship with TK Samuels.

 Creation and casting

-South-African born New Zealand actress Kerry-Lee Dewing was cast as new nurse Kylie Brown She is portrayed as a "bright and bubbly party girl with a heart of gold" Like most characters, especially the other nurses, she too enjoys unwinding by having a drink at the I.V.
+South-African born New Zealand actress Kerry-Lee Dewing was cast as Kylie Brown, a new nurse.
+She is portrayed as a "bright and bubbly party girl with a heart of gold".
+It was reported that like most characters, especially the other nurses, she too enjoys unwinding by having a drink at the I.V.
 Bar after work.
-She grew up with her parents and older sister in Geraldine, a small rural town in the South Island of New Zealand.
+In the character's backstory, Kyle grew up with her parents and older sister in Geraldine, a small rural town in the South Island of New Zealand.
 She is introduced as a friend to Lana, when he informs her Boyd Rolleston (Sam Bunkall) had arrived in Ferndale, the man they suspected to have murdered her sister.
 She and Lana plan to get to the bottom of her sister's death.